Estate Taxes

 Related Article: Planning for Retirement Accounts

 Just like many of the other planning techniques mentioned here, it is imperative that you consult with your professional team of advisors to implement a plan such as this.
-There are many requirements in how you allocate these assets and the language you use in your planning documents that, if done incorrectly, could completely negate the tax savings.
-Working with an experienced Estate Planning Attorney can help you ensure the tax planning will be effective when it is needed, and you can also explore some of the individualizing discussed earlier that gets your family involved and/or more specifically represents your charitable intent.
+There are many requirements in how you allocate these assets and the language you use in your planning documents that, if done incorrectly, could result in more tax than necessary.
+Working with an experienced Estate Planning Attorney can help you ensure the tax planning will be effective when it is needed.

 Learn About Estate Planning and Taxes